web-arena-x/webarena/README.md

   --model gpt-3.5-turbo \
   --result_dir <your_result_dir>
 ```

 This script will run the first example with GPT-3.5 reasoning agent.
 The trajectory will be saved in `<your_result_dir>/0.html`

+### Visualizing Evaluation Results

+To visualize the results of the end-to-end visualization we can use the [Zeno](https://zenoml.com) evaluation platform.
+Check out the [`web-arena-zeno.ipynb`](scripts/web-arena-zeno.ipynb) notebook to convert your results and create a Zeno project!

 ## Develop Your Prompt-based Agent

 1. Define the prompts.
 We provide two baseline agents whose correrponding prompts are listed [here](./agent/prompts/raw).
 Each prompt is a dictionary with the following keys:

 ```python
 prompt = {
   "intro": <The overall guideline which includes the task description, available action, hint and others>,